Bedrock-OSS/bedrock-wiki/docs/visuals/math-based-animations.md

 -   `query.anim_time`
 -   `query.life_time`

-These are utilised in animations to draw things such as the attack-time or distance-moved from the game-world to provide a more dyanamic and synced flow.
+These are utilised in animations to draw things such as the attack-time or distance-moved from the game-world to provide a more dynamic and synced flow.

 ### Avoiding Animation Controllers